Cornell College Consumer Information

-Cornell also offers distinctive, professionally-staffed centers to support and guide students interested in pursuing graduate programs or careers in business and public policy, health-related fields, and law.
+Cornell also offers distinctive, professionally-staffed centers to support and guide students interested in pursuing graduate programs or careers in health-related fields, and law.
 Other pre-professional tracks are typically interdisciplinary in nature, with faculty advisors.
 Any student can get career advice and internship information from our career coaches at the Berry Career Institute.

 The college website has information related to the instructional, laboratory, and other physical plant facilities associated with the academic programs.